nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 24 - The Gauntlet.md

 ### Scene 2: The War Zone / Sector 4 Alleys

 - **Key Event:** The team fights off the "Rust-Jackals" gang and Warden squads.
 Angelica destroys a combat droid with her shock-knuckles, her Gene-Key-enhanced reflexes recognizing threats before she does.
-  - _Character Defining Moment:_ **Angelica Vance** — She begins to feel like part of a "jagged little army," finding her place within the group.
+  - _Character Defining Moment:_ **Angelica Ward** — She begins to feel like part of a "jagged little army," finding her place within the group.

 ---